 Through her advocacy, school officials agreed to reduce Malik’s egregious 29-day suspension to 11 days.
 Sarah then worked with Malik and school officials to create an educational support plan that would help Malik succeed as he returned to school and prepared for graduation.

 In the meantime, Aliyah continued to be the victim of bullying.
-That’s why Cass has worked tirelessly to build a safety plan for Aliyah, and to make sure the school implemented it.
+That’s why Cass worked tirelessly to build a safety plan for Aliyah and to make sure the school implemented it.
 He also helped the family file a successful lawsuit, which led to Aliyah receiving more hours with teachers to meet her special education needs in a specialized classroom setting.

 When Root Causes Go Unaddressed

 *This was a multi-year case—CLC attorneys have been advocating for the Jackson family for several years, and not all details or timelines are included here.
 Names and some details have been altered to protect client confidentiality.